 - Have you heard Thain’s work in URIAH HEEP?

 I knew all the guys in URIAH HEEP, and they where good guys, but it was never my kind of music.
 I knew they were great – but not for me.
 I was surprised when Gary Thain joined them.
 I’m not really sure it was his kind of music either.
 They were great at what they did, though.
 I saw Gary with them at a gig in London and he was brilliant.
 A great bass player!
 I still think about him.
 It was really sad when he died.
 They put him in prison for drug offences, and he could not find anyone to put up his bail money.
 None of URIAH HEEP would do it, not even their wealthy manager Gerry Bron.
 I put the money up to get Gary out, but he died of a drug overdose when he got out of prison.
 I often think it might have been better if I had refused to put up the money to get him out.
 Would he still be alive?
+Would checking into drug treatment centers help keep him that way?
 He was really into drugs at the end, so I think it would have happened anyway.
 Sad!

 - Was HEMLOCK a logical extension of the “Bright City” album and an attempt to create a progressive soul group?